addlive/addlive-ios-sdk-tutorials/README.md

 The sample application renders each new user within a scroll view allowing you to swipe between the video feed in the session.

+## Tutorial 5.1 - Conference App & ALService singleton

+This tutorial covers implementation of more advanced video configuration application using the singleton pattern with ALService.

+The sample application renders each new user within a scroll view allowing you to swipe between the video feed in the session.

+## Tutorial 5.2 - Conference App & Events via NSNotificationCenter

+This tutorial besides of implementing the singleton pattern with ALService, will show you how to receive the event notifications via NSNotificationCenter by enabling the "notificationCenter" flag within the ALInitOptions.

+The sample application renders each new user within a scroll view allowing you to swipe between the video feed in the session.

 ## Tutorial 6 - AVAudioPlayer

 This tutorial shows how to use AVFoundation AVAudioPlayer class in the presence